jamesbowman/spidriver/README.md

 ![flashexample](/images/DSC_1313a.JPG)

+Features:

-The live display shows you exactly what it's doing all the time.
+* live display shows you exactly what it's doing all the time
+* sustained SPI transfers at 500 Kbps
+* USB line voltage monitor to detect supply problems
+* target device current measurement
+* two auxiliary control lines, A and B
+* signals color coded to match jumper colors
+* temperature sensor
+* all sensors and signals controlled by serial port

 ![flashexample](/images/DSC_1319a.JPG)